-- on 14 April 2022, a slate was filed by the shareholder INARCASSA, owner of 37.413,215 ordinary shares representing 2.201% of Fincantieri's Share Capital.
-This slate was identified as No. 1 and contained the following candidates: Paola Muratorio, Paolo Amato and Alice Vatta; - on 21 April 2022, the slate submitted by the shareholder CDP Industria S.p.A., holder of 1,212,163,614 ordinary shares representing 71.318% of Fincantieri's Share Capital, was filed.
-This slate was identified as No. 2 and contained the following candidates: Cristina Scocchia, Claudio Graziano - Chairman, Pierroberto Folgiero, Alberto Dell'Acqua, Valter Trevisani, Alessandra Battaglia, Massimo Di Carlo, Esedra Chiacchella and Rosanna Rossi.
+- on 14 April 2022, a list was filed by the shareholder INARCASSA, owner of 37,413,215 ordinary shares representing 2.201% of Fincantieri's Share Capital on that date.
+This slate was identified as No. 1 and contained the following candidates: Paola Muratorio, Paolo Amato and Alice Vatta; - on 21 April 2022, the list submitted by the shareholder CDP Industria S.p.A. (today CDP Equity S.p.A.), holder of 1,212,163,614 ordinary shares representing 71.318% of Fincantieri's Share Capital on that date, was filed.
+This slate was identified as No. 2 and contained the following candidates: Cristina Scocchia, Claudio Graziano Chairman, Pierroberto Folgiero, Alberto Dell'Acqua, Valter Trevisani, Alessandra Battaglia, Massimo Di Carlo, Esedra Chiacchella and Rosanna Rossi.